hschwane/GraSPH/future_work_and_known_issues.md

 ## output and visualisation and interpretation
 - find stars
-- output information abaout stars
+- output information about stars
 - make star visualisation better
 - make gas visualisation better
 - have the camera follow a star/structure